isomorphic-software/smartclient-docs/classes/EventHandler.md

 ## ClassMethod: EventHandler.getKeyEventCharacterValue

 ### Description
 Returns the numeric characterValue reported by the browser.

-Only available on keyPress events, and only for character (or ascii control) keys.
+Only available on keyPress events, and only for character (or ascii control) keys

-See the [Keyboard Events Overview](../kb_topics/keyboardEvents.md#kb-topic-keyboard-events) for related APIs and more information on keyboard event handling in SmartClient.

 ### Returns